billowkiller/billowkiller.github.com/source/_posts/2013-05-14-design-pattern-principle.markdown

 title: "Design Pattern--Principle"
 date: 2013-05-14 01:09
 comments: true
+categories: book
-categories: [book, programming, Design Patterns]
+tags: [book, programming, Design Patterns]
 ---

 Head First Design Patterns

 * * * * *

 ​1.
 Identify the aspects of your application that vary and separate them from what stays the same.